DAVe3283/MIDI-Chimes/Notes/I2C Protocol.md

 This is purely informational, but might be fun to have a live display on the master of all the channel voltages.

+# Startup Process

+I need to come up with a startup process to auto-assign addresses to the slave boards, and verify everything is working (let the slaves verify PS voltage, etc.).

+## Fun Extras

+It would be interesting to test and see if the R_BE (Base-Emitter resistance) across the transistors is fairly consistent.
+From the data sheet, it looks to be 0.45-0.56 ohms depending on current flow.
+My testing shows it vary from 120 ohms at 5mA then dropping quickly under 1 ohm by 1 A, and down to ~0.45 ohms at ~2.5 amps.

+Perhaps instead, I could connect some various resistive (or inductive) loads and just make a calibration curve of feedback voltage (at 100% PWM) vs. current, if the transistors are consistent enough.
+Might be fun to have each coil's current consumption (and resistance, since we have the power supply voltage) show up in a diagnostics screen on the master.